School of Teaching and Learning

 Prerequisite: SPED 3306,3307,3308.

 SPED 3312.
-Behavioral Intervention and Research Methods.
+Family and Diversity Issues in Special Education.
 3 Hours.

 In this course, candidates learn about variations in family structure and the functions that contribute to diversity issues in special education.
 Students analyze and discuss various perspectives related to challenges and strengths of families of students with exceptionalities.